“It is not our differences that divide us. It is our inability to recognise, accept and celebrate those differences”

 - Expressing a boundary, for example ‘I don’t want to talk about that’

 We are committed to protecting and safeguarding all of our participants and speakers.
 We do not tolerate:

-- Offensive comments relating to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro (a) typicality, physical appearance, body size, age, race, ethnicity, culture, political opinion, age, skill level, occupation, background or religion.
+- Offensive language and comments relating to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro (a) typicality, physical appearance, body size, age, race, ethnicity, culture, political opinion, age, skill level, occupation, background or religion.
 Unwelcome comments regarding a person’s lifestyle choices and practices, including those relating to food, health, parenting, drugs and employment

 - Harassment and stalking